VRichardJP/LoLAnalyzer/README.md

 Python 3.5.0 |Anaconda custom (64-bit)| (default, Dec  1 2015, 11:46:22) [MSC v.1900 64 bit (AMD64)] on win32
 Type "help", "copyright", "credits" or "license" for more information.
 ```
+If the console tells you it can't find the `python` command, it's usually because you have forgotten to add python to PATH during installation.
+You can either re-install python or add it to PATH manually (google is your best friend).

 Now you will need to install some libraries, this can be done easily by using `pip` in a console:
 ```